the-teachingRSE-project/competencies/competencies.md

 # Values {#sec:values}

-The activities of an RSE are guided by ethical values.
-In addition to the values for good scientific practice [@dfg_gsp], RSEs also adhere to the \ac{SE} Code of Ethics [@Gotterbarn1999].
+In addition to the values for good scientific practice [@dfg_gsp], RSEs should also adhere to the \ac{SE} Code of Ethics [@Gotterbarn1999] and their activities should be guided by ethical values.
-Central to that code is the RSE's obligation to commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.
+Central to the \ac{SE} Code of Ethics is the RSE's obligation to commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.
 Further values loosely based on that code include the obligations